 The monument, pictured above during a rainy dedication ceremony on Sept.
-9, will contain 40 wind chimes, one for each person aboard the flight.
-(Currently, only eight chimes have been installed.
-The remaining 32 will be in place by the end of September.)
+9, contains 40 wind chimes, one for each person aboard the flight.

-Each of the chimes will have a unique tone to represent each person on the flight.
-The sound of the chimes will be audible only to those near the memorial, serving as a visible reminder elsewhere on the memorial grounds near Shanksville and nearby U.S. Route 30.
+Each of the chimes has a unique tone to represent each person on the flight.
+The sound of the chimes is audible only to those near the memorial, serving as a visible reminder elsewhere on the memorial grounds near Shanksville and nearby U.S. Route 30.
 The monument is the final piece of the 2,200-acre park dedicated to the flight.

-You can hear a simulation of what the tower's chimes should sound like in the SoundCloud embed below:
+You can hear a simulation of what the tower's chimes will sound like in the SoundCloud embed below:

 Upon learning the flight had been hijacked, the passengers and crew aboard the plane made phone calls, some leaving voicemails, others learning about the planes that had already been flown into the World Trade Center towers.
 With that knowledge, they decided to fight back and prevent the plane from being used for a similar purpose.
 In the ensuing struggle, the plane crashed, killing everyone on board.